SocietyForArtisticResearch/NMH-editor/src/readme.md

 7. Table support is broken, we should remove button if we do not support.
 * Media List should not be in tab but sidebar
 * When changing from media list to editor, content in editor is gone
+7. Images from not imported using rcmarkdown media notation ![] instead of !{}, also embedded media does not show up in rcexposition.media array.

+6. from convert json